Master P: Legacy

-Miller is known for his music and his business acumen, due to creating and branding his highly successful independent record label No Limit Records, as well as his other business ventures.
+Miller is known for his music and his business acumen, due to creating and branding No Limit Records, an independent record label.
+Its success led to other business ventures under the "No Limit" umbrella.

-Miller is held in high esteem by other rappers as well.
 During an interview after meeting Miller, Atlanta rapper 2 Chainz stated, "This is my first time meeting [him].
 I just want to let him know how he influenced the whole South in Hip-Hop."
 2 Chainz went on, "We used to argue people like they ain't understand why we appreciated Master P and his music.
 It was more than that.
 I felt like it was his grind, his hustle.
 He actually put music out like every week.
 I even heard stories about some of the songs never even being mixed before.
 It was just about giving the fans what they needed.
 And he the reason why a lot of us are here, including myself."